Getting a Mammogram During COVID-19

-For more information and to schedule an appointment, click below.
+For more information and to schedule an appointment with a breast specialist near you, click below.

 Results given during business hours.
 For after-hours screening, results the next business day.

-You can be assured that the Stamford Breast Health Center is dedicated to safely providing screening mammography during the COVID-19 public health emergency and has made many changes to the process.
+You can be assured that the Stamford Breast Health Center is a women's health clinic dedicated to safely providing screening mammography during the COVID-19 public health emergency.

 Here are some changes you can expect for everyone's safety during COVID-19:

 - Shortened registration process with pre-registration the day before your mammogram